Here are some tips to help you navigate the twice-yearly, fall and spring parent-teacher conferences. 中文翻譯 Chinese translation here

 - To show teachers you are involved in your student’s education.

-- To help the teacher understand your child’s special needs and talents.
+- To help the teacher understand your student’s special needs and talents.

-- To find out how you can better support your hard working student.
+- To find out how you can better support your student.

 - To better understand your student’s letter grade evaluations.